 This offering of a wider selection of organic produce, along with their lower prices has forced Whole Foods to rethink its pricing.

 On average, their prices have dropped 2.5% since last year. (source)

 https://t.co/IEaJD2Orts Today, I’m sharing a $56 Whole Foods haul!
 Also, why is food so expensive at Whole Foods??
 We hadn’t been there in a while and it hasn’t changed from when we used to shop there regularly.
 Sadly, because our kids have gotten older and eat a lot more, we c… pic.twitter.com/tqGGsUWlw2

 Is Whole Foods more expensive than Walmart, Trader Joes or Sprouts?

-In fact, a study conducted by Bank of America Merrill concluded that Whole Foods is the most expensive grocery chain in America. (source)
+But, a study conducted by Bank of America Merrill concluded that Whole Foods is still the most expensive grocery chain in America. (source)

 While Whole Foods did reduce the price of produce significantly, they did not reduce prices for the center of the store items.
 Items like pre-packaged foods, canned goods, and other cooking ingredients cost over 50% more than similar items found at Walmart.